Skip to Content

 “Trust yourself; you know the stuff you can do it,¨ Bharara told The Prowl.
 Being a first-year teacher, who isn’t that much older than the students who he teaches, makes him more relatable and helps the students get to know him better.

-While taking notes and learning the fundamentals of chemistry isn’t fun for every student, one of his many strengths as a teacher is knowing the content really well and mixing fun aspects and activities into his lessons to make them more interesting and to those who aren’t science minded.
+While taking notes and learning the fundamentals of chemistry isn’t fun for every student, one of his many strengths as a teacher is knowing the content really well and mixing fun aspects and activities into his lessons to make them more interesting, especially to those who aren’t science minded.

 Chemistry is awesome in his opinion, but Bharara does feel that thinking about the periodic table outside of chemistry isn’t too fun, but is very much interested in breakthroughs in chemistry news that happens.

-As a first year teacher, Bharara feels very happy that his colleagues are extremely helpful for him.
-As he starts his teaching career at South Windsor High School, he feels that teachers, students, and faculty are very supportive.
+As a first year teacher, Bharara is grateful that his colleagues are extremely helpful for him.
+As he starts his teaching career at South Windsor High School, he feels that teachers, students and faculty are very supportive.
 He is excited about this school year and everything that awaits him!

 More to Discover